Portfolio Optimization with the Quantum Approximate Optimization Algorithm (QAOA)

 w_array = list(portfolio_model.w.values())

-# setting the constraint
+# global budget constraint

 portfolio_model.budget_rule = pyo.Constraint(expr=(sum(w_array) <= total_budget))